Understanding Complex PTSD - What Long-Term Trauma Leaves Behind

 While standard PTSD arises from a single traumatic event (accident, disaster, assault), Complex PTSD (C-PTSD) results from prolonged, repeated trauma.
 Childhood abuse or neglect, long-term domestic violence, captivity, and bullying are typical causes.

-C-PTSD was formally recognized as a diagnostic category in the WHO's ICD-11 in 2019 and remains relatively unknown.
+C-PTSD was formally recognized as a diagnostic category in the WHO's ICD-11 in 2019 and remains a relatively new concept.
+Unlike standard PTSD, which centers on flashbacks and avoidance behaviors, C-PTSD is characterized by additional disturbances in self-organization: emotional dysregulation, negative self-perception, and relational difficulties.

 Key Symptoms of C-PTSD